©

 • face the dogs ;

-• don’t stare into their eyes;
+• Do not stare into their eyes;

 • speak to them calmly;